kay-ne/Boombot/README.md

 # Boombot
-This was a personal project created in Summer of 2020 and continued on until November 2020 with Discord.js and node.js.
+This was a personal project created in Summer of 2020 and continued on until November 2020 with Discord.js, node.js, and Youtube videos.

-[no longer in use]
+This bot is no longer in use and was created before slash commands.

 A Discord music bot with additional fun commands. :)